Caligula

-Gaius Caesar Augustus Germanicus (31 August 12 – 24 January 41), also called Gaius and Caligula (/kəˈlɪgjʊlə/), was Roman emperor from AD 37 until his assassination in 41.
-He was the son of the Roman general Germanicus and Augustus' granddaughter Agrippina the Elder, members of the first ruling family of the Roman Empire.
+Gaius Julius Caesar Augustus Germanicus (31 August AD 12 – 24 January AD 41), also called Gaius or Caligula (/kəˈlɪgjʊlə/), was the third Roman emperor, ruling from AD 37 until his assassination in AD 41.
+He was the son of the Roman general Germanicus and Agrippina the Elder, Augustus's granddaughter, members of the first ruling family of the Roman Empire.
 He was born two years before Tiberius became emperor.
 Gaius accompanied his father, mother and siblings on campaign in Germania, at little more than four or five years old.
 He had been named after Gaius Julius Caesar, but his father's soldiers affectionately nicknamed him "Caligula" ('little boot').
 (Note: "Caligula" is the diminutive form of caliga, a military boot.)

 Germanicus died in Antioch in AD 19, and Agrippina returned with her six children to Rome, where she became entangled in a bitter feud with Emperor Tiberius, who was Germanicus' biological uncle and adoptive father.
 The conflict eventually led to the destruction of her family, with Caligula as the sole male survivor.
 In 26, Tiberius withdrew from public life to the island of Capri, and in 31, Caligula joined him there.
 Tiberius died in 37, and Caligula succeeded him as emperor, at the age of 24.